garden-io/garden/docs/other-plugins/container.md

 Here we first define a `unit` test suite, which has no dependencies, and simply runs `npm test` in the container.
 The `integ` suite is similar but adds a _runtime dependency_.
 This means that before the `integ` test is run, Garden makes sure that `some-service` is running and up-to-date.

-When you run `garden test` or `garden dev` we will run those tests.
-In both cases, the tests will be executed by running the container with the specified command _in your configured environment_ (as opposed to locally on the machine you're running the `garden` CLI from).
+When you run `garden test`, we will run those tests.
+The tests will be executed by running the container with the specified command _in your configured environment_ (as opposed to locally on the machine you're running the `garden` CLI from).

 The names and commands to run are of course completely up to you, but we suggest naming the test suites consistently across your different modules.